prasanthcodes/scene_maker_panda3d/README.md

 ### Notes
 1. model files should loaded from current relative path. when loading from outside of current folder, there is a error occurs
+2. when clicking on 'remove animation' in GUI, animation names are not immediately removed, but it will not shown next restart.